Amanuel94/math-dumps/README.md

 My background combines **Enumerative Combinatorics** and **Computer Science**.
 I'm particularly drawn to the intersection of these two fields, exploring how computational methods can be applied to combinatorial problems.

-Currently, I have written a paper in algebraic combinatorics is getting reviewed by international journals.
+I have written a paper in algebraic combinatorics that is currently getting reviewed by international journals.

 ## My Interests